Khvorostyanenko/my-blog-and-cv/content/posts/2021-01-15-masonry-gallery-for-publii-static-cms.md

 ### status

 it looks good now.
-Will test this way and browser support is not enough, will try js libs way.
+Will test this way and if browser support is not enough, will try js libs way.

 ![masonry photoswipe](/media/masonry-photoswipe.jpg "masonry photoswipe")